 Guj Assembly passes resolution congratulating PM, Shah on CAA

-The Gujarat Legislative Assembly on Friday passed a resolution congratulating Prime Minister Narendra Modi and Union Home Minister Amit Shah for securing the passage of the Citizenship (Amendment) Act.
-The Congress opposed the resolution.
+The Gujarat Assembly on Friday passed a resolution congratulating Prime Minister Narendra Modi and Union home minister Amit Shah for amending the Citizenship Act.
+The resolution, which was opposed by Congress MLAs, claimed that persecuted minorities from Pakistan, Bangladesh and Afghanistan were not offered Indian citizenship in the past because of "policy of appeasement".

-It congratulated Modi and Shah for their "bold and historic decision" to bring in the bill and ensure its passage in Parliament.
-The resolution was passed by a majority vote after a two-hour long discussion.
+Leader of Opposition Paresh Dhanani linked the CAA with National Register of Citizens and National Population Register.
+"CAA will destroy the secular spirit of our Constitution.
+CAA is linked with NRC and NPR.
+People are afraid that they may lose their citizenship," said Dhanani.

-Last month, the Legislative Assembly of Left-ruled Kerala had passed a resolution demanding scrapping of the controversial Act.
-The CAA promises Indian citizenship to persecuted non-Muslim refugees from Pakistan, Bangladesh and Afghanistan.
+"For granting citizenship to a few foreigners, you want to strip crores of our own people of citizenship," the Congress leader said.
+After the discussion continued for around two hours, the resolution was passed by a majority vote.

-Its critics say the law is discriminatory as it excludes Muslims and violates core values of the Constitution.
-PTI PJT PD KRK KRK.
+The CAA, which has led to widespread protest in the country, promises citizenship to persecuted non-Muslim refugees from Pakistan, Bangladesh and Afghanistan..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)